bcook254/apex-legends-cache/README.md

     git commit -m "$(date +%s)"
     git push origin main

-Create a pull request on this repository __and make sure to include the number of new entries this request will add to the cache file!__
+Create a pull request on this repository __and make sure to include the number of new entries this request will add to the cache file!
+It will be cool to see the number of entries we can add over time!__

 ## Contributions
 ### Cache Files